 Remember, the money in your spending account is yours to use for eligible health care expenses that you incur while you are a participant and in the same calendar year in which you contributed money to your account.

 TIP: To help you estimate your health care expenses, use the worksheet on page 33.
-You should also review the important rules on below.
+You should also review the important rules starting on this page.

 Important Rules on Health Care Spending Accounts